CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/00-explore-agent.md

----
-lab:
-    title: 'Explore a simple AI agent'
-    description: 'Use an AI agent to chat about AI concepts.'
----

 # Explore a simple AI agent

+### Please be aware that no Lab VM is provided for this exercise.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll use a simple AI agent named **Ask Andrew** to chat about AI concepts.
+In this lab, you'll use a simple AI agent named **Ask Andrew** to chat about AI concepts.
 The goal of this exercise is not to learn how to *build* an AI agent, but to familiarize yourself with some common features of AI solutions - in particular AI agents that support chat-based interactivity.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Open the Ask Andrew AI agent
++ Task 2: Chat with the model
++ Task 3:  Understand the architecture

+## Estimated timing: 15 Minutes

-## Open the Ask Andrew AI agent
+## Task 1: Open the Ask Andrew AI agent

 **Ask Andrew** is a simple example of an AI agent that provides a chat interface for learning about AI concepts.

 > **Note**: Ask Andrew is provided solely as a simple example of a chat-based agent for this exercise.
 It is not a component of the Microsoft Learn or AI Skills Navigator platform, nor is it a supported Microsoft product or service.
 The agent uses the **Microsoft Phi 3 Mini** small language model to interpret and respond to prompts.
 The model runs in your browser, on your local computer; so performance may vary depending on the available memory in your computer and your network bandwidth to download the model.
 If WebLLM models are not supported in your browser, or you prefer not to use the model, a *Simple mode* with reduced functionality can be used to search an in-browser index for answers without using generative AI.
 After opening the app, use the **About** button in the chat area to find out more.

-1. In a web browser, open the **[Ask Andrew](https://aka.ms/ask-andrew){:target="_blank"}** at `https://aka.ms/ask-andrew`.
+1. In a web browser, open the **[Ask Andrew](https://aka.ms/ask-andrew)** at `https://aka.ms/ask-andrew`.
 1. Wait for the model to download and initialize.

    ![Screenshot of the Ask Andrew loading page.](./media/ask-andrew-01.png)